CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/install/centos07_performance.md

 This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```
-Only reason that I switched to centos7 over ubuntu2004 is that when I tried to create a parallel cluster with ubuntu2004 on Feb.
+Only reason that I switched to centos7 over ubuntu2004 is that when I tried to create a ParallelCluster with ubuntu2004 on Feb.
 22, 2022, I could not find slurm or sbatch, so I could notsubmit jobs to the queue.
 (I had not run into this previously, when I saved the EBS Snapshot as encrypted.

 ### Submit a 288 pe job